Roll20/help.roll20.net/_posts/2012-09-05-terms-of-service.markdown

 ##Links to Third Party Sites

 Roll20 may include links that will take you to other sites outside of the Roll20 service.
-The linked sites are provided by Tailor Made to you as a convenience and the inclusion of the links do not imply any endorsement by Tailor Made of any linked site.
-Tailor Made has no control of the linked sites and you therefore acknowledge and agree that Tailor Made is not responsible for the contents of any linked site, any link contained in a linked site or any changes or updates to a linked site.
-You further acknowledge and agree that Tailor Made is not responsible for any form of transmission (e.g. webcasting) received from any linked site.
+The linked sites are provided by Orr Group to you as a convenience and the inclusion of the links do not imply any endorsement by Orr Group of any linked site.
+Orr Group has no control of the linked sites and you therefore acknowledge and agree that Orr Group is not responsible for the contents of any linked site, any link contained in a linked site or any changes or updates to a linked site.
+You further acknowledge and agree that Orr Group is not responsible for any form of transmission (e.g. webcasting) received from any linked site.

 ##Advertisements and Promotions

-Tailor Made may run advertisements and promotions from third parties via Roll20 in any manner or mode and to any extent.
+Orr Group may run advertisements and promotions from third parties via Roll20 in any manner or mode and to any extent.
 Your communications, activities, relationships and business dealings with any third parties advertising or promoting via Roll20, including payment and delivery of related goods or services, and any other terms, conditions, warranties or representations associated with such dealings, shall be solely matters between you and such third parties.
-You acknowledge and agree that Tailor Made is not responsible or liable for any loss or damage of any kind incurred as the result of any such dealings or as the result of the presence of such non-Tailor Made advertisers on Roll20.
+You acknowledge and agree that Orr Group is not responsible or liable for any loss or damage of any kind incurred as the result of any such dealings or as the result of the presence of such non-Orr Group advertisers on Roll20.

 ##Warranties and Disclaimers

-The Roll20 service and Tailor Made materials are provided by Tailor Made under these Terms of Service “as is” without warranty of any kind, either express, implied, statutory or otherwise, including, but not limited to, the implied warranties of title, non-infringement, merchantability or fitness for a particular purpose.
-Without limiting the foregoing, Tailor Made makes no warranty that
+The Roll20 service and Orr Group materials are provided by Orr Group under these Terms of Service “as is” without warranty of any kind, either express, implied, statutory or otherwise, including, but not limited to, the implied warranties of title, non-infringement, merchantability or fitness for a particular purpose.
+Without limiting the foregoing, Orr Group makes no warranty that

-* the Roll20 service and Tailor Made materials will meet your requirements;
+* the Roll20 service and Orr Group materials will meet your requirements;
-* the Roll20 service and Tailor Made materials will be uninterrupted, timely, secure, or error-free;
+* the Roll20 service and Orr Group materials will be uninterrupted, timely, secure, or error-free;
-* the results that may be obtained from the use of Roll20 service and Tailor Made materials will be effective, accurate, or reliable;
+* the results that may be obtained from the use of Roll20 service and Orr Group materials will be effective, accurate, or reliable;
 * the quality of the site or any services or materials purchased or accessible by you will meet your expectations; and
-* any errors or defects in Roll20 service and Tailor Made materials will be corrected.
+* any errors or defects in Roll20 service and Orr Group materials will be corrected.

-This Roll20 service and Tailor Made materials may include technical or other mistakes, inaccuracies, or typographical errors.
-Tailor Made may make changes to the site, materials and services, including the prices and descriptions of any software or products listed, at any time in its sole discretion and without notice.
-The Roll20 service and Tailor Made materials may be out of date, and Tailor Made makes no commitment to update the site, materials and services.
+This Roll20 service and Orr Group materials may include technical or other mistakes, inaccuracies, or typographical errors.
+Orr Group may make changes to the site, materials and services, including the prices and descriptions of any software or products listed, at any time in its sole discretion and without notice.
+The Roll20 service and Orr Group materials may be out of date, and Orr Group makes no commitment to update the site, materials and services.

 You acknowledge and agree that:

-* Tailor Made does not control, endorse, or accept responsibility for any materials or services offered by third parties, including third-party vendors and third parties accessible through linked sites;
+* Orr Group does not control, endorse, or accept responsibility for any materials or services offered by third parties, including third-party vendors and third parties accessible through linked sites;
-* Tailor Made makes no representations or warranties whatsoever about any such third parties, their materials or services;
+* Orr Group makes no representations or warranties whatsoever about any such third parties, their materials or services;
 * any dealings you may have with such third parties are at your own risk; and
-* Tailor Made shall not be liable or responsible for any materials or services offered by third parties.
+* Orr Group shall not be liable or responsible for any materials or services offered by third parties.

-Tailor Made does not control or endorse the materials found in any services and specifically disclaims any liability with regard to the site, services and any actions resulting from your use of the Roll20 service and Tailor Made materials and participation in any services.
-Managers, hosts, and other third parties are not authorized Tailor Made spokespersons, and their views do not necessarily reflect those of Tailor Made.
-To the maximum extent permitted by law, Tailor Made will have no liability related to user materials arising under intellectual property rights, libel, privacy, publicity, obscenity or other laws.
-Tailor Made also disclaims all liability with respect to the misuse, loss, modification or unavailability of any user materials.
+Orr Group does not control or endorse the materials found in any services and specifically disclaims any liability with regard to the site, services and any actions resulting from your use of the Roll20 service and Orr Group materials and participation in any services.
+Managers, hosts, and other third parties are not authorized Orr Group spokespersons, and their views do not necessarily reflect those of Orr Group.
+To the maximum extent permitted by law, Orr Group will have no liability related to user materials arising under intellectual property rights, libel, privacy, publicity, obscenity or other laws.
+Orr Group also disclaims all liability with respect to the misuse, loss, modification or unavailability of any user materials.

-The use of Roll20 service, Tailor Made materials or the downloading or other use of any materials is done at your own discretion and risk and with your agreement that you will be solely responsible for any damage to your computer system, loss of data or other harm that results from such activities.
-Tailor Made assumes no liability for any computer virus or other similar software code that is downloaded to your computer from the site or in connection with any services or materials.
-No advice or information, whether oral or written, obtained by you from Tailor Made or via the site, services or materials shall create any warranty not expressly stated in the Terms of Service.
-Tailor Made will not be liable for any loss that you may incur as a result of someone else using your password or account with respect to the site or any services or materials, either with or without your knowledge.
+The use of Roll20 service, Orr Group materials or the downloading or other use of any materials is done at your own discretion and risk and with your agreement that you will be solely responsible for any damage to your computer system, loss of data or other harm that results from such activities.
+Orr Group assumes no liability for any computer virus or other similar software code that is downloaded to your computer from the site or in connection with any services or materials.
+No advice or information, whether oral or written, obtained by you from Orr Group or via the site, services or materials shall create any warranty not expressly stated in the Terms of Service.
+Orr Group will not be liable for any loss that you may incur as a result of someone else using your password or account with respect to the site or any services or materials, either with or without your knowledge.

 Some states or jurisdictions do not allow the exclusion of implied warranties or limitations on how long an implied warranty may last, so the above limitations may not apply to you.
 To the extent permissible, any implied warranties are limited to ninety (90) days.

 ##Indemnity and Liability

-You agree to indemnify and hold Tailor Made and its officers, co-branders, other partners and employees harmless from any claim or demand, including reasonable attorneys’ fees, made by any third party due to or arising out of:
+You agree to indemnify and hold Orr Group and its officers, co-branders, other partners and employees harmless from any claim or demand, including reasonable attorneys’ fees, made by any third party due to or arising out of:

 * your user materials and any other content (e.g. computer viruses) that you may submit, post to or transmit through Roll20, including a third party’s use of such user materials or content (e.g. reliance on the accuracy, completeness or usefulness of your user materials);
 * your access to or use of Roll20 (including any use by your employees, contractors or agents and all uses of your account numbers, user names and passwords, whether or not actually or expressly authorized by you, in connection with Roll20);